icon

 2) Renter’s liability if you’re sued for property damage or personal injury

-The minimal recommended coverage is $100,000 but if it is within your means, it might make sense to go higher for potential liability risks.
+The minimal recommended coverage for liability insurance is $100,000 but if it is within your means, it might make sense to go higher for potential liability risks.

 3) Living expenses, should your home become temporarily uninhabitable

-If there is a problem with your unit caused by an insured peril, you may have to leave until the matter is resolved.
-If you are lucky, you could stay with friends or family, but this aspect of tenant insurance helps with temporary accommodation, transportation, and even the cost of meals until you can return home.
+If there is a problem with your unit caused by an insured peril, or an evacuation is made by the local authorities, you may have to leave your home.
+Tenant insurance can help with temporary accommodation, transportation, and even the cost of meals until you can return home.

 Some insurance policies cap living expenses so make sure to talk to your provider and understand what is available to you should you need to move temporarily.